sasanrose/phpredmin/README.md

 ### Manual installation

-Just drop phpredmin in your webserver's root directory and point your browser to it (You also need [phpredis](https://github.com/nicolasff/phpredis) installed)
+Just drop PHP Redis Admin in your webserver's root directory and point your browser to it (You also need [phpredis](https://github.com/phpredis/phpredis) installed)

 ## Configuration